Fundamental Analysis Guides

 What Caused the 1973 Oil Shock?

 A combination of factors caused the 1973 Oil Shock.
-The most significant contributing factor was the decision by the Organization of Petroleum Exporting Countries (OPEC) to reduce oil production and raise prices.
+The most significant contributing factor was the Organization of Petroleum Exporting Countries (OPEC) decision to reduce oil production and raise prices.
 This decision was taken as a response to the United States supporting Israel during the Yom Kippur War between Arab states and Israel in October 1973.
 OPEC’s position was that reducing production would lead to higher energy costs for Western countries, making them less likely to support Israel.

 You want to be a successful stock investor but don’t know where to start.